o1-labs/rfcs/0004-dockerised-local-network.md

 The Dockerization process involves two main phases:

 1. **Building Phase**: Usual build procedure the engineers familiar with.
 In this phase, the Mina Daemon is built locally or on a CI server using the desired branch, revision, and compile-time constants.
 The build process can leverage the [lightnet](https://github.com/MinaProtocol/mina/blob/4e0b324912017c3ff576704ee397ade3d9bda412/src/config/lightnet.mlh) Dune profile to create a lightweight version of the Mina Daemon.
 2. **Dockerization Phase**: In this phase, scripts are invoked to prepare the file system (binaries, additional scripts, genesis ledger configuration with pre-funded accounts, etc.) and ensure that the Mina local network scripts work well inside the Docker environment.
-The Docker image is then built and uploaded to Docker Hub using provided credentials.
-(Users have to be authenticated using [`docker login`](https://docs.docker.com/engine/reference/commandline/login/) CLI).
+The Docker image is then built and uploaded to preferred cloud registry (for example `GCP Artifact Registry`, `Docker Hub`, `AWS Elastic Container Registry`).

 The resulting Docker image allows users to spin up a Mina local network using a simple command like